kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Note that the interactions defined in module :mod:`maputils` could interfere with some of these keys.
-Default, the keys 'f' and 'g' are allowed.
+By default, the keys 'f' and 'g' are allowed.

 **Some Matplotlib Navigation Keyboard Shortcuts**